Kai Bae Beach Guide

 Kai Bae Beach Resort has also undergone a radical transformation with a new hotel block, pool, reception area, beach restaurant and beachfront rooms all being built within the past 2 years.
 It is a big improvement on the old resort and the beachfront coffeeshop and bar is a popular place for guests and visitors to hang out.
 You’ll get great views looking out to the islands offshore.

 Also worth mentioning is Mam Kai Bae.
 At first glance it isn’t an attractive resort, with accommodation in bland hotel blocks but the rooms are value for money and they have a rooftop swimming pool with great views.

-I should really have started this accommodation run down at the north end of the beach, this is dominated by two resorts from the same wealthy Thai family – Chang Park & Cliff Beach.
+I should really have started this accommodation run down at the north end of the beach, this is dominated by two resorts from the same wealthy Thai family – Chang Park & Cliff Beach Resort.
 These occupy the prime beachfront real estate in that area.
 But Cliff Beach and Chang Park are both showing their age and emit a tired, lethargic vibe that seems to announce acceptance of their fate as a first choice for Russian visitors but for no-one else.